-Molly Pell, PLA, Assoc.
-ASLA
+Molly Pell, PLA, ASLA

-Molly is a Landscape Architect at Dunaway, a member of CREW San Antonio, and an Associate Member of ASLA.
+Molly is a Landscape Architect at Dunaway, a member of CREW San Antonio, and a member of ASLA.
 She has a Bachelor of Landscape Architecture and minor in Horticulture from Texas A&M University.
 Her work experience ranges from parks and trails master planning to setting guidelines for master-planned communities.
 She has experience both in the public and private sector from working in both Houston and San Antonio.
 Molly is a detail-oriented designer who enjoys the challenges that come with each new project.
 Her skills include Adobe InDesign, Illustrator, and Photoshop, AutoCAD, SketchUp, and Lumion.

 Why did you choose this career?

 I chose this career to share my love of the outdoors with others and create spaces for others to enjoy.
 Landscape Architecture has the opportunity to promote people’s health and wellbeing by creating places that encourage others to move, enjoy, reflect, or grow; having the potential to create that impact is inspiring to me.
 Creating spaces that encourage people to enjoy time outdoors, connect with others, and connect with the space they are in is a driving passion of mine.